Targeted therapy

 Possible side effects

-Although targeted therapy limits damage to healthy cells, it can still have side effects.
-Some people don’t have any side effects, while others have several.
+Although targeted therapy does less damage to healthy cells, it can still have side effects.
+These vary for each person.
+Some people have only a few mild side effects, while others may have more.

 Skin problems are a common side effect of targeted therapy.
 Different drugs may cause: